The Vermont Statutes Online

 (4) The Standard Offer Facilitator shall transfer all capacity rights attributable to the plant capacity associated with the electricity purchased under standard offer contracts to the Vermont retail electricity providers in accordance with their pro rata share of the costs for such electricity as determined under subdivision (2) of this subsection (k).

 (l) Standard Offer Facilitator; expenses; payment.
-With respect to standard offers under this section, the Board shall:
+With respect to standard offers under this section, the Commission shall:

 (1) determine a Standard Offer Facilitator's reasonable expenses arising from its role and the allocation of the expenses among plant owners and Vermont retail electricity providers;